sci-42ver/SICP_SDF/sicp_exercise.md

   - `(celsius-fahrenheit-converter x)` just transforms from c to f which is one part of what `(celsius-fahrenheit-converter c f)` does.
   - trivial
   - repo is same as wiki.
+- [ ] 38
+  - here "half" depends on the context.
+  - a.
+3 cases based on when Mary does.
+  - b. here each sub-sequence is deterministic.
+    1. all accesses concurrently, then 3 cases based on who `set!` at last.
+    2. 2 concurrently
+      - Peter, Paul:
+        90/75/50 if Mary access before `set!` or 45/37.5
+      - ...
+        IMHO this is more about mathematics...
+So I skipped.
+    - See wiki
+  - repo only has solution for a.
+- [ ] 39
+  - here we have 3 components which can't be splitted. part 1: access x -> (* x x) set x part 2: set x to (+ x 1) here part 1 is implicitly ordered.
+So 3 cases for where part 2 is.
+    1. before part 1: 121
+    2. inside: 100
+    3. after: 101
+-

 [repo_reference_1_20]:https://mngu2382.github.io/sicp/chapter1/01-exercise06.html